 What Autism Spectrum Disorder services does Gateways provide?

 Gateways has an established, expert team of psychologists, speech pathologists, occupational therapists and early intervention teachers, who work with families with a child with an Autism Spectrum Disorder to help them identify and access the services and support they need.

-Services provided by Gateways include: Autism Assessments; Early Intervention Services including educational, behaviourial, occupational and speech therapy; the Autism Early Learning Program; Autism Playgroups; the Kindergarten Inclusion Support Service; respite; and, support programs for parents.
+Services provided by Gateways include: Autism Assessments; Early Intervention Services including educational, behaviourial, occupational and speech therapy; the Autism Early Learning Program (AELP); Autism Playgroups; the Kindergarten Inclusion Support Service; respite; and, support programs for parents.
 Read more about these in Our Programs.

 autismhelp.info is a website developed by Gateways to provide practical strategies for parents, teachers, childcare workers, integration aids and health professional.
-Look for the Printable Files for information about specific topics.
+Information can be easily downloaded from this website.